SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 The :kbd:`output` section of the run description file contains key-value pairs that provide the names of the files that define the output files, domains, and fields to be used by the XIOS server for the run.
-The paths may be either absolute or relative.
+The paths may be relative or absolute, and may contain :kbd:`~` or :envvar:`$HOME` as alternative spellings of the user's home directory, and :envvar:`$USER` as an alternative spelling of the user's userid.
 If relative paths are given,
 they are appended to the directory containing the run description file.